-3. "Limiting kids access to water (i.e., you can’t have your drink bottle at the table)."
+3. "Limiting kids' access to water (as in, you can’t have your drink bottle at the table)."

-4. "Bullied and harassed students having the same repercussions as their bully for defending themselves."
+4. "Bullied and harassed students facing the same repercussions as their bully for defending themselves."

 5. "Firing lunchroom staff for serving food to poor students whose families can't afford to pay."